Dallas-Makerspace/RFID-KeyMaster/aux_files/readme.md

   Networking

 The DMS implementation of interlocks rely on fixed IPs and names.
 This directory has a prototype dhcpd.conf configuration file to make this configuration easier.

+  BashMod

+These two files are used to start, detect failure and restart the KeyMaster script.
+Keymaster is not started if already running
+(So SSH sessions don't spawn a second process.)